1940 New England hurricane: Meteorological history

 The origins of the hurricane can be traced to a compact and slow-moving low-pressure area in the open Atlantic Ocean in late August 1940.
 As the system progressed in a west-northwest direction, its center of circulation became more organized.
 As a result, the disturbance was classified as a tropical depression between the Greater Antilles and Bermuda at 1200 UTC on August 26.
 Operationally, the storm was analyzed to have undergone tropical cyclogenesis on August 30.
 However, a reanalysis of the storm conducted in 2012 found that the system was already organized prior.
 In its initial stages, the depression remained weak, with few ships reporting abnormally strong winds in association with the storm.
 Continuing in a slow west-northwest movement, the disturbance gradually intensified, and was analyzed to have attained tropical storm intensity by 1800 UTC on August 28.
 At 0600 UTC on August 30, the tropical storm strengthened further into the equivalent of a modern-day Category 1 hurricane, roughly 225 mi east of the Florida peninsula.
 At the same time, the hurricane began to intensify and move quicker than it had previously.
 Later that day, a ship within the periphery of the storm reported winds of 60 mph and a barometric pressure of 979 mbar (hPa; 28.90 inHg).

 At 1200 UTC on September 1, the hurricane attained modern-day Category 2 intensity.
 Ships continued to report strong winds and low pressures associated with the storm.
 Early on September 1, the hurricane passed 85 mi of Cape Hatteras, North Carolina, before recurving towards the northeast and away from the coast.
 That same day, two ships reported hurricane-force winds.
-At 0200 UTC on September 2, the American steamboat Franklin K. Lane reported a barometric pressure of 965 mbar while located within the hurricane's radius of maximum wind; this would be the lowest pressure measured in association with the tropical cyclone and the lowest measured in the entire North Atlantic Ocean in September 1940.
+At 0200 UTC on September 2, the American steamboat Franklin K. Lane reported a barometric pressure of 965 mbar while located within the hurricane's radius of maximum wind; this was the lowest pressure measured in association with the tropical cyclone and the lowest measured in the entire North Atlantic Ocean in September 1940.
 Based on the ship observation, the storm was analyzed to have reached peak intensity on September 2 with maximum sustained winds of 105 mph and a minimum central pressure of 961 mbar.
 However, stronger winds of 110 mph were analyzed to have been present in the hurricane earlier.
 As it traversed though more northerly latitudes, the storm began to gradually weaken.
 The storm made landfall slightly northwest of Yarmouth, Nova Scotia at 2100 UTC later on September 2 as a tropical storm with winds of 70 mph.
 After quickly passing over Nova Scotia, the weakening tropical storm transitioned into an extratropical storm over the Bay of Fundy at 0000 UTC on September 3.
 At the same time, the cyclone made a second landfall on New Brunswick as a slightly weaker storm with winds of 65 mph.
 The extratropical system progressed over the Gulf of Saint Lawrence before it was absorbed by a larger extratropical storm at 1800 UTC later that day in Quebec just north of Anticosti Island.